If you’re here, it’s probably because you’ve heard of the likes of Logan Paul, Jake Paul or Felix “PewDiePie” Kjellberg.

 And that’s the most reasonable thing because it is pretty rare to earn so much money vlogging.

 However, it is still possible to earn a full-time living from creating video content.
+I’ve been making a living from creating content and having an audience for almost 10 years now.

 So, how do they do it?